Syntaxerr101/FHookPlus/README.md

 - **Frida Manager**: Download and import Frida inject binaries for your architectures.
 - **Script Manager**: Import, edit, rename, view, and delete.
 - **Auto Injection**: Start Frida injection automatically on app launch.
 - **Multi-Architecture Support**: Compatible with ARM, ARM64, x86, and x86_64.
-(You can use built-in downloader to latest frida inject release).
+(You can use built-in downloader for latest frida inject release).

 ---